 - The balsamic vinegar should be the best you have in your pantry.
 On a cold salad like this, the flavor really comes through.

 - Use the best extra virgin olive oil you have on hand.
 I keep two types in my pantry, one for cooking and one for salads and dipping.

 - Red pepper flakes give the salad a little kick

 - Dried Penne Rigate (one with the groves on it) is the traditional pasta to use, however, you can also use Spaghetti or a Linguini.
 Leftover pasta is great for this recipe.

 - Parmesan or Romano cheese or you can cut up some Mozarella.

 - An optional item is to add diced olives.

-- In a medium mixing bowl, combine everything but the basil leaves and penne.
+- In a medium mixing bowl, combine everything but the basil leaves and the Penne pasta.
 Set aside 30 minutes so the tomatoes have time to marinate.
 The longer the tomatoes marinate the deeper the flavor.

 - Cook the pasta according to package directions until Al dente.
-Al dente pasta is is chewy and firm.
+Al dente pasta will have a chewy and firm texture.
 Drain (don't rinse) and add the cooked Penne to the tomato mixture.

 - Add the fresh basil.